Quantum logic control and precision measurements of molecular ions in a ring trap -- a new approach for testing fundamental symmetries: Abstract

 \section{Abstract}

-This letter describes an experimental platform that implements quantum logic control of polar molecular ions in a ring surface ion trap for precision measurements.
-This approach targets unity state preparation and detection and long spin precession coherence.
-A unique feature is bridging the spin-polarization in a static frame and the spin-precession in a rotating frame.
-The new method accommodates temporally and spatially localized multiplexing measurements and can be ubiquitously applied to generic ion species.
-This platform may be applied to the electron’s Electric Dipole Moment search using $^{232}$ThF$^+$ and could be extended to the Nuclear Magnetic Quadrupole Momentum search using $^{181}$TaO$^+$.
+We present a new platform facilitating quantum logic control of polar molecular ions in a segmented ring ion trap, paving the way for precision measurements.
+This approach focuses on achieving near-unity state preparation and detection, as well as long spin coherence.
+A distinctive aspect lies in separating state preparation and detection conducted in a static frame, from parity-selective spin-precession in a rotating frame.
+This method can be applied to a wide range of ion species and will be used to search for the electron’s electric dipole moment and the nuclear magnetic quadrupole moment.

-The Standard Model of particle physics serves as a cornerstone in describing the fundamental constituents of matter and their interactions\cite{THooft2007, Zyla2020}.
-However, it is an incomplete theory raising many unanswered questions, such as what dark matter and dark energy are, what mechanism induces matter and antimatter imbalance, and why the strong interactions do not exhibit significant Charge and Parity (CP) violation\cite{Engel2013, Feng2013a, Morrissey2012, Kim2010, Trodden1999, Kobayashi1973}.
-One of the ways to test the Standard Model is to probe and explore new particles created in a high-energy collider\cite{Wyatt2007}.
-A more accessible, table-top alternative is to sense the forces and interactions generated by the new particles using quantum sensors, such as polar molecules or highly charged ions\cite{Wyatt2007, Safronova2017, Ludlow2015}.
-The quantum sensor method is conceptually akin to electron-neutron scattering experiments but at a much lower energy scale and in tightly bound atomic or molecular systems.
-The probe electron in $s$-type orbitals spends significant time close to and interacting with a heavy nucleus with relativistic energy.
-Such interactions will result in a subtle but detectable frequency shift of the electron spin resonance by precision spectroscopy\cite{Andreev2018, Cairncross2019, Alarcon2022, Hutzler2020}.
+The Standard Model of particle physics stands as a foundational framework for understanding the basic building blocks of matter and their interactions~\cite{THooft2007, Zyla2020}.
+Despite its success, the model leaves many questions unanswered, such as the nature of dark matter and dark energy, the mechanism behind the imbalance of matter and antimatter, and the lack of significant Charge and Parity (CP) violation in strong interactions~\cite{Engel2013, Feng2013a, Morrissey2012, Kim2010, Trodden1999, Kobayashi1973}.
+One approach to testing the Standard Model involves probing new particles generated in high-energy colliders~\cite{Wyatt2007}.
+Alternatively, more accessible, table-top experiments can be conducted using quantum sensors like polar molecules or highly charged ions to detect the dedicated interactions produced by new particles~\cite{Safronova2017, Ludlow2015, Kozlov2018}.
+This quantum sensor strategy is conceptually similar to electron-neutron scattering but operates on a much lower energy scale and within tightly bound atomic or molecular systems.
+In such systems, the probe electron in $s$-type orbitals spends a considerable amount of time in close proximity to and interacting with a heavy nucleus possessing relativistic energy, leading to a subtle but measurable frequency shift in electron spin resonance, which can be detected through precision spectroscopy~\cite{Andreev2018, Cairncross2019, Alarcon2022, Hutzler2020, Roussy2023}.